Plymouth Citybus: Operations

 As of October 2025, the combined Plymouth Citybus and Go Cornwall Bus operations employed 850 people, operated 344 buses and coaches from a single depot in Milehouse and carried about 20 million passengers annually.
 In addition to its bus and coach operations, Plymouth Citybus also provides vehicle repairs and servicing for other commercial road operators and private car drivers through its Car and Commercial division.

 Go Southwest Coach Hire

-Plymouth City Transport's first coach-seated vehicles was a Leyland National fitted with coach seats.
+Plymouth City Transport's first coach-seated vehicle was a Leyland National fitted with coach seats.
 A separate coaching unit branded 'Plymouth Citycoach' was later created by Citybus in 1988 with its own management and a remit to produce a profit.
 Plymouth Citycoach offered both advertised day trips and holiday tours, as well as hiring out its vehicles.
 It initially carried a version of the bus livery, but generally with more white.

 Plymouth Citycoach was closed in June 2020 as a result of financial difficulties encountered during the COVID-19 pandemic, but was reintroduced in 2023 using the 'Go South West Coach Hire' brand.
+First South West sold their Cornish 'Truronian' coach operation to Go South West in February 2026 following the company's withdrawal from Cornwall.
+Go South West’s coach services now operate as Dartline Coaches and Truronian.